ArminToric28/Incident-Response-Writeup/README.md

 - Finally we close the alert as a true positive again with a quick summary.

 ![LetsDefendAlert12Result](https://user-images.githubusercontent.com/98111674/190937384-b0d9d833-5bb8-4a8a-899c-1b98a5ab369e.png)
 - We see our results.
 Woohoo!
 All correct!
 No one is perfect all the time however, and if you missed anything you can always re-investigate the case.
 This is why this platform is great for learning!
+Practice makes perfect!